National Day for Truth and Reconciliation

 Wear Orange

-Before it was nationally designated in 2021, September 30 was an Indigenous-led, grassroots initiative, from Williams Lake, BC, known as Orange Shirt Day.
-The story behind Orange Shirt Day originates from Phyllis Webstad, whose new orange shirt, a gift from her grandmother, was taken away from her when she entered residential school at the age of six.
+Before it was nationally designated in 2021, September 30 was an Indigenous-led, grassroots day known as Orange Shirt Day.
+It marked the beginning of the school year, when Indigenous children were removed from their communities to attend residential schools.
 The last residential school in BC closed in 1983; the last residential school in Canada closed in 1996.
 Wearing orange throughout September, and especially on September 30, honours both the Survivors and those who didn’t make it home.

 About the Survivors’ Flag